ronwag2005/student-prediction-plus/README.md

 2. Extension – Implementing systematic feature selection methods to reduce noise, build simpler models, and improve predictive performance in real-world scenarios.

-The full analysis and findings are detailed in the accompanying [Final Report](Final_Report.pdf)
+The full analysis and findings are detailed in the accompanying [Final Report](Final_Report.pdf).

 -------------------------------------------------------------------------------------------------------